angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 Endurance.
 They do something on their turn (I forget what) but tap out of Ice-Fang mana.
 On my turn I draw TO, get in with Sheoldred, and pass.
 My opponent cracks back with Endurance, leaving mana up.
 I draw and play Cavern.
-I fetch, and cast TO through Cavern (with a library of TO and DD).
+I fetch, and cast TO through Cavern (with a library of TO and Dd).
 My opponent blasts the TO on the battlefield.
 I decide to force the blast (not sure if that was right, but I didn't want to lose this game the same way I lost game 2) and my opponent scoops.